Xiaomi Mi 10000 Wireless - A Quick Charge and Qi wireless power bank available from a worldwide retailer

 I was about to get ~16W total output when testing with two devices.
 A Quick Charge device on the USB-A port is favored, receiving 9-10W of that total output.

 Most smaller devices will revert to their normal charging rate.
 Which will continue to charge the battery while they are in use.
-Total charge time for two devices is about the same.
+The total charge time for the two devices is about the same.
 Whether you fast charge them one at a time.
 Or charged them at a slower rate together.

 - Input: USB-C, Output: USB-A & Wireless

-While it supports outputting to two device it lowers the power to each device.
-More so than pass through charging typically does.
-With only the USB-A port or wireless pad engaged during pass through charging the device gets ~4.5W.
+While it supports outputting to two devices it lowers the power to each device.
+More so than pass-through charging typically does.
+With only the USB-A port or wireless pad engaged during a pass-through charging, the device gets ~4.5W.
 But with both connected the two devices share.
-In either setup the power bank draws more power than it outputs.
+In either setup, the power bank draws more power than it outputs.
 So either setup is sustainable through the night.